DGJanson/dataengineering-capstone/readme.md

 - type: what kind of logging to use.
 Options are console and file.
 Default: console
 - logfile: if file logging type selected, we need a file to write log to.
 Will log to single file in append mode.
 Pass a path to file.
 No default.

+## Quality checks

+There are some checks in the data for quality control.
+First, all tables except the mortality data contain a primary key to make sure data is only read once.
+Furthermore, after importing the data, two check queries are performed.
+The first simply checks if some weather data has been imported into the database.
+The other counts the number of age categories in the mortality data; we did not import the aggregated data, so we only expect 10 different age categories.
+Not more and not less.
+Finally, the outputter creates some overviews that can be checked manually.
+For example, the weather data contains the same number of measurements per year per country.
+And all these numbers are multiples of 12, implying all months were imported.

 ## How to use for analysis